 - Make sure your Windows computers are rescanned on a regular basis, so changes are detected.
 Scanning schedules can be configured in the following section of the web console: Scanning\Scanning Targets

-Viewing tracked changes
+Viewing tracked software and other changes

 Once changes in the specified scan items have been detected, view them in the web console by doing any of the following: